peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 TP count is out of 10) while we used all three (for a TP count out of 30).

-We can therefore pick a single representative sample for the 10 species mix, to make direct comparison more straight forward:
+We can therefore pick a single representative sample for the 10 species mix, to make direct comparison more straightforward:

 .. code:: console